curlybracketshq/giovanni.curlybrackets.it/_posts/2016-04-16-android-experiment-contest-post-mortem.markdown

 Japanese for "Run Hamster", is a game to help people to stay active and my entry for the challenge.

-You're a *hamster*, it runs when you're active and it sleeps otherwise.
-If you walk, run, ride, the app will count your *steps* that will make you earn ⚡.
+You're a *hamster*.
+It runs when you're active and it sleeps otherwise.
+If you walk, run, ride, the app will count your *steps* and you will earn ⚡.

 You can spend ⚡ at *the store* to buy hamsters to produce more ⚡ in your *power plant*.

-In your power plant you can *ping* lazy hamsters, those who are not active, to receive a 100 ⚡ *bonus*, if the become active in less than 10 minutes.
+In your power plant you can *ping* lazy hamsters, those who are not active.
+You receive a 100 ⚡ *bonus* if they become active in less than 10 minutes.

-You also have a *10,000 daily steps goal* that if you can achieve will make earn a 100 ⚡ bonus those players who have you in their power plants.
+There's also a *10,000 daily steps goal* that if you achieve will earn 100 ⚡ for those players who have you in their power plants.

 ### Interface design and illustrations